ccy7701/pf-visualiser/docs/spec-history.md

 * use the selected month's expense breakdown
 * support `sen/RM` and `RM` value modes
+* allocate exactly 100 cells using largest-remainder rounding
+* sort categories by amount descending in both the waffle grid and legend
+* fill cells from the top-left, proceeding from left to right and top to bottom
+* render the complete legend without an internal scrollbar
-* show category detail on hover
+* start with every category selected
+* toggle a category's persistent selected/deselected state when any matching cell or legend entry is clicked
+* fade deselected cells and legend entries without removing them from the 100-cell allocation
-* suppress category slices and legend entries when the selected month has no expense total
+* suppress category cells and legend entries when the selected month has no expense total
+* display `Showing:` rather than `Latest:` in the visualisation subtitle while this view is active

 ### 3.7 Save Inputs